Exercise and Nutrition Sciences

 Use of computer programs in application of management concepts for food service systems.
 (Formerly 7760:430)

 Prerequisite: Admission to the Dietetics program.
 This course will discuss the procedure for best developing and implementing a new nutrition business.
-Coding and billing in healthcare will be addressed as well as exhibiting ethical behaviors of practice.
+Coding and billing in health care will be addressed as well as exhibiting ethical behaviors of practice.
 Research is conducted in various areas of dietetics.
 The development and implementation of a research study will be discussed in addition to identifying outcomes and the appropriate statistical methods to use in research.
 (Formerly 7760:431)

-NUTR:443 Nutrition Assessment (3 Credits)
+NUTR 443 Nutrition Assessment (3 Units)

 Prerequisites: NUTR 133, NUTR 228, BIOL 202, BIOL 203, CHEM 112,and CHEM 113.
 Application of principles of nutrition and assessment.
 Analysis and interpretation of current literature.
 Open to dietetics majors only.
 (Formerly 7760:443)